-HINT: Be careful not to confuse the AC power light/ Battery light ( $\Rightarrow$ )/ $\equiv$ ) and the power button ( $\bigcirc$ ) light.
+HINT: Be careful not to confuse the battery light (\bigcirc), the power light (\bigcirc), and the power button light.

-When the AC power light/Battery light or power button light flashes amber, it indicates that the system is suspended (using the Windows® operating system Sleep command).
+When the power light or power button light flashes amber, it indicates that the system is suspended (using the Windows® operating system Sleep command).